SwingGuy1024/Blog/Bad Uses of Optional.md

 I was surprised to discover that my IDE does not have a code inspection to catch this.

-2. This code is fine, but it doesn't take advantage of what Optional has to offer.
+**2. This code is fine, but it doesn't take advantage of what Optional has to offer.**

        private void deleteLegacyUserIfExists(String email) {
            LegacyUser legacyUser = legacyUserService.getLegacyUser(email).orElse(null);